Interesting Differences Between Gen Z and Previous Generations

 Digital Natives vs. Digital Immigrants

-Gen Z is the first generation to grow up surrounded by technology.
-Unlike Millennials, Gen X, or Baby Boomers, who had to adapt to digital tools as they became more prevalent, Gen Z was born into a world where smartphones, social media, and the internet have always been a part of daily life.
-This constant exposure to technology has made them true “digital natives,” who are incredibly comfortable navigating various online platforms, apps, and gadgets.
+Gen Z is the first generation to grow up immersed in technology.
+Millennials, Gen X, or Baby Boomers had to adapt to technology as it developed and grew to be a part of our daily lives.
+Gen Z were born into a world of technology, smartphones, social media, and the internet.
+Because of their constant exposure to technology, Gen Z grew to be true “digital natives” who are very comfortable using various platforms, apps, and gadgets.

 Social Media Influence